etiquettestartshere/effectivetray/README.md

 **License:** MIT License.

-**Additional Info:** Thanks to Zhell for help with adding actors to a set, and to Flix for encouragement.
+**Additional Info:** Thanks to Zhell for help with adding actors to a set, and to Flix for much encouragement.
 Thanks also to ChaosOS for help with sockets, and DrentalBot for help with help suppressing the system's context menu.